 Check this page of the DOC site for more info about the Mangawhai Clifftop Walk.

 - In this post I wrote down the time it took me and my husband to hike the tracks.
 On the DOC site you can also find an indication how long the trails take.
 Obviously everybody has a different hiking pace, so make sure you have enough time for a hike and don’t have to rush to get back before darkness falls.

 - When you are going hiking in New Zealand, or tramping as the Kiwi’s call it, always be prepared for every kind of weather.
 Wear layers, bring a hat against the sun and a rain coat.
 Also make sure to take some water and food with you.

 - Wear proper footwear!
 You don’t need hiking boots for most of these trails but I don’t recommend wearing flip-flops either.

 - Kind of obvious but never ever leave any trash!
 New Zealand nature is well-conserved compared to many other countries in the world and it should stay that way.

 - Stay on the trail!
 Not only because you may get lost otherwise, but also to prevent damage to the flowers and plants growing along the tracks.

 You can download the map with these 19 awesome hikes below.
-If you want to know more about traveling New Zealand on a budget or where (and how) to find great free and budget campsites, check my other New Zealand posts.
-Looking for more hiking inspiration?
-Check out this post by Anto from We12Travel.
+If you want to learn more about traveling NZ, check my other New Zealand posts where you can read about hiking trails in New Zealand, campervan tips, traveling New Zealand on a budget, essential driving tips for New Zealand, and where (and how) to find great free and budget campsites.

-What is your favorite hike in New Zealand?
+What is your favorite short hike in New Zealand?